oci-landing-zones/terraform-oci-modules-observability/events/README.md

 ## <a name="functioning">Module Functioning</a>

 In this module, events are defined using the *events_configuration* object, that supports the following attributes:
-- **default_compartment_ocid**: the default compartment for all resources managed by this module.
-It can be overriden by *compartment_ocid* attribute in each resource.
+- **default_compartment_id**: the default compartment for all resources managed by this module.
+It can be overriden by *compartment_id* attribute in each resource.
+This attribute is overloaded: it can be either a compartment OCID or a reference (a key) to the compartment OCID.
 - **default_defined_tags**: the default defined tags that are applied to all resources managed by this module.
 It can be overriden by *defined_tags* attribute in each resource.
 - **default_freeform_tags**: the default freeform tags that are applied to all resources managed by this module.
 It can be overriden by *freeform_tags* attribute in each resource.
 - **event_rules**: define the event types to capture and where to send them. **Each event rule is defined as an object whose key must be unique and must not be changed once defined**.
 As a convention, use uppercase strings for the keys.
 - **topics**: define the topics managed by this module that can be used as event destinations. **Each topic is defined as an object whose key must be unique and must not be changed once defined**.
 As a convention, use uppercase strings for the keys.
 - **streams**: define the streams managed by this module that can be used as event destinations. **Each stream is defined as an object whose key must be unique and must not be changed once defined**.
 As a convention, use uppercase strings for the keys.

- ## Defining the event types to capture
+ ## Defining the Event Types to Capture

 Within *event_rules*, the event types to capture can be specified in two ways: through pre-configured events categories or by supplying specific event types.